cloudmesh-community/book/chapters/class/516/week2-center.md

 and read it.

 Install ubuntu multipass on your computer.
 Note that you must have at least 8GB of main memory on your computer.
-However you may need to close chrome or pycharm.
+However, you may need to close chrome or PyCharm.
 Please monitor your consumption of memory to determine if you like to buy more memory for your computer and upgrade it.
 A computer with 4GB is likely not to be usable for this assignment.

-In case you do not have a compter on which you can execute this, please contuct us in Piazza.
+In case you do not have a computer on which you can execute this, please consult with us in Piazza.
 You may have to do more work than other students.

-For example (a) you amy have tos immediatly start using chameleon cloud and learn OpenStack as an alternative; (b) you may need to use virtual box; (c) or you may have to buy yourself a cheap upto date computer on which you can execute the class.
+For example (a) you may have to immediately start using chameleon cloud and learn OpenStack as an alternative; (b) you may need to use a virtual box; (c) or you may have to buy yourself a cheap up to date computer on which you can execute the class.
 You must be able to be superuser/administrotor of that computer.
 The computer must support virtual machines and docker.